gravitational/gravity/README.md

 cluster in any environment where compliance and consistency matters, i.e. in locked-down AWS/GCE/Azure environments or even in air-gapped server rooms.
 An image can run without human supervision, as a "kubernetes appliance".

-Gravity has been running in production in major financial institutions, government data centers and enterprises.
-Gravitational open sourced it in the fall of 2018.

-## Gravity vs ...

-There are plenty of Kubernetes distributions out there.
-Most of them aim to be flexible, general purpose platforms.
-Gravity has a more narrow **focus on compliance and reducing the overhead of managing Kubernetes**:

-* Gravity clusters are idempotent, i.e. clusters created from the same image are _always identical_.
-There is no configuration drift over time; no "special snowflakes".
-* Gravity clusters are always "wrapped" with a privileged access gateway called [Teleport](https://gravitational.com/teleport), which unifies k8s and SSH authentication, integrates with SSO and keeps a detailed audit log for compliance purposes.
-It even records the interactive SSH and `kubectl exec` sessions.
-* Gravity clusters deployed world-wide can be remotely managed via built-in reverse SSH tunnels, i.e. developers can have access to thousands of k8s API endpoints even if they're located behind NAT/firewalls.
-* Gravity includes tools to perform _infrastructure validation_ prior to cluster provisioning.
-This allows cluster designers to prevent users from installing clusters on infrastructure that does not meet the system requirements.
-* Gravity clusters only allow Kubernetes components that have been thoroughly tested by [Gravitational Inc](https://gravitational.com) for compatibility and stability.
-These components are called a "Kubernetes Runtime".
-Users can pick a Runtime but Gravity does not allow any customization of individual components of Kubernetes.

-## Who is Gravity for?

-We have seen the following primary use cases for using a image-based Kubernetes approach (there may be others):

-* Deploying and running complex SaaS applications into on-premises enterprise environments.
-* Deploying and running complex SaaS applications in thousands of edge locations (retail, transportation, energy, etc).

-Anyone who needs Kubernetes best practices out of the box, without having to proactively manage it can benefit from Gravity.
-It allows you to focus on building your product instead of managing Kubernetes.

 ## Cluster Images